MeadCo/ScriptX.Print.Client/docs/readme.md

-# ScriptX.Print.Client
+# ScriptX.Service.Client
-The MeadCo.ScriptX.Print project brings control of printing to browser based content in all browsers on all devices with out needing a binary add-on - something that has become persona non-grata due to the abuse of the power they have enabled and power that has been taken by the unscrupulous.
+The MeadCo.ScriptX Services project brings control of printing to browser based content in all browsers on all devices with out needing a binary add-on - something that has become persona non-grata due to the abuse of the power they have enabled and power that has been taken by the unscrupulous.